zsquareplusc/python-msp430-tools/README-msp430-jtag.txt

 This software uses the JTAG hardware that comes with the FET kits.
 It is connected to the parallel port.

-The program can be started by typing "msp430-jtag" when installed correctly If its used from the source directory use "python jtag.py".
+The program can be started by typing ``msp430-jtag`` when installed correctly If it's used from the source directory use "python msp430-jtag.py".

 USAGE: msp430-jtag.py [options] [file]